Installing LMDE 7 (Gigi) with full disk encryption using RAID1 (mdadm), LUKS2, LVM2, UKI, systemd-boot, and USB unlock

 Change the host name

-to display the new fqdn (fully qualified domain name) in the terminal:
+To display the new fqdn (fully qualified domain name) in the terminal

-sed '/^[[:blank:]]*PS1=/ s%\\h%\\H%' -i /home/mint/.bashrc
+sed --in-place '/^[[:blank:]]*PS1=/ s%\\h%\\H%' /home/mint/.bashrc

 2. Switch to the root user again: